Argo CD for your private Raspberry Pi k3s cluster

 Some attention points here:

-we are running the pod as
+we are running the pod as root

-, cause we are going to expose a server on port 443set the Common Name to your public IP address, for the TLS certificate
+set the Common Name to your public IP address, for the TLS certificate

 Next, create a service that will make the control-plane port of inlets available for clients to connect to.